Child-friendly villages in Andalusia are not hard to find. There are several options. They are not only fun for children, but also adults.

-When I was a child, I have visited many villages with my parents.
+When I was a child, I visited many villages with my parents.
 Especially during the holidays, we would always visit some photogenic villages.
 A visit to the local church was not to be missed.
 What a dull thing to do, unless there was a playground around.

 The Smurfs village

 In Andalusia, you can visit some child-friendly villages, which makes it a good day out for all of you.
-Smurf village A famous village in Andalusia is Júzcar, better known as the Smurf village.
-In 2011 this typical Andalusian whitewashed mountain village has been painted smurf-blue.
+A famous village in Andalusia is Júzcar, better known as the Smurf village.
+In 2011 this typical Andalusian whitewashed mountain village was painted smurf-blue.
 Júzcar was chosen to be the stage of the presentation of the movie The Smurfs.
 And would it not be nice if all the houses, including the church and the town hall, would be Smurf-blue?
 The inhabitants agreed and took their brushes.
 This generated quite a lot of attention and not long after the village was changed to the Smurf village.

 Entering this child-friendly village you encounter straight away a giant Smurf and a bit further you will find murals with Gargamel and the other Smurfs.
 As the village was not willing to pay the film company any royalties, Júzcar is now changed to La Aldea Azul, the blue village.
 The village remains blue and at the weekends and holidays, children’s activities are organised.

 The surroundings of Júzcar are lovely with many forests and on your way to the village, you can make a stop at Ronda.
 Also a beautiful place.

 Are you looking for something scarier?
 Have a look in Soportújar.
 It seems real witches have lived here, and who knows they might be still there.
 A long time ago the Moorish were expelled from this area.
 New inhabitants had to be found.